Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 ### Issue T185533 - Wikistats Beta: Fix accessibility/markup issues of Wikistats 2.0 (Part 2: Search placeholder)

-_Contributors:_
+**Contributors:**
 * Michael Cornacchio

-_Description:_ The WikiStats 2.0 search placeholder did not comply with WCAG AA contrast requirements.
+**Description:** The WikiStats 2.0 search placeholder did not comply with WCAG AA contrast requirements.
 Additionally, the MediaWiki reviewers advocated for the use of their stylelinter.
 The stylelinter identified numerous issues that required adjustment.

-_Work Performed:_ Replaced "4 space" indentation with tab indentation as identified by the stylelinter.
+**Work performed:** Replaced "4 space" indentation with tab indentation as identified by the stylelinter.
 Used class hierarchy to identify placeholder rather than unique identifier.
 As well as various other slight formatting changes.

-_Changes:_
+**Changes:**
 * src/components/TopicExplorer.vue:
 ```diff
 @@ -18,7 +18,7 @@